Assess Context

 World Report 2022

 This annual report by Human Rights Watch reviews human rights trends globally.
-It is a massive report that includes sections specific to most countries worldwide.
+It is a large report that includes sections specific to most countries worldwide.

 CIPS: Supply Chain Risk and Resilience cover